kubedb/docs/docs/guides/milvus/quickstart/standalone.md

     resources:
       requests:
         storage: 1Gi
-  monitor:
-    agent: prometheus.io/operator
-    prometheus:
-      serviceMonitor:
-        labels:
-          release: prometheus
-        interval: 10s
-  tls:
-    issuerRef:
-      name: milvus-issuer
-      kind: Issuer
-      apiGroup: "cert-manager.io"
-    external:
-      mode: mTLS
-    internal:
-      mode: TLS
 ```

 Here,

-- `spec.version` is the name of a `MilvusVersion` CRD object. `2.6.11` points to the Milvus `2.6.11` image.
+- `spec.version` is the name of a `MilvusVersion` object.
-- `spec.topology.mode: Standalone` deploys Milvus as a single all-in-one workload (one PetSet).
+- `spec.topology.mode: Standalone` deploys Milvus as a single all-in-one workload.
-- `spec.objectStorage.configSecret` references the mandatory object-storage secret.
+- `spec.objectStorage.configSecret` points to the required MinIO/object-storage secret.
-- `spec.storageType` can be `Durable` or `Ephemeral`.
-With `Durable`, the persistent volume described in `spec.storage` is used.
+- `spec.metaStorage` is omitted, so KubeDB creates and manages an internal etcd cluster through the installed etcd operator.
-- `spec.storage` defines the persistent volume claim for the standalone workload.
+- `spec.storageType: Durable` tells KubeDB to provision persistent storage for the standalone workload.

 Create the database: